 This plush giraffe toy is a little disconcerting.
 You press the squeaker and hear nothing, but your dog gets all excited.
 The silent squeaker is a great solution for dogs that insist on squeaking when you’re on calls or trying to sleep in.

-But the real appeal of the Hear Doggy is that silent squeaker, which was a fun novelty for both our human and dog testers.
+The real appeal of the Hear Doggy Silent Squeaker is that silent squeaker, which was a fun novelty for both our human and dog testers.
 When the toy was squeaked out of sight, tester dogs went bonkers looking for it.
-They were less interested in Hear Doggy as a chew toy, but the novelty of the silent squeaker was more than enough to engage every dog who heard it.
+They were less interested in Hear Doggy Silent Squeaker as a chew toy; the novelty of the silent squeaker was more than enough to engage every dog who heard it.

 There are six different Hear Doggy Silent Squeaker Dog Toy animals available, including an alligator, cow, chicken, pig, giraffe, and elephant.

 Best for Chewers: Benebone Bacon Flavor Wishbone Tough Dog Chew Toy